simon-anders/htseq/trunk/doc/misc.rst

    Furthermore, if a file name is passed that end in ".gz" or ".gzip" (case insensitive), it is transparently gunzipped.

+   .. attribute:: FileOrSequence.fos

+      The argument passed to the constructor, i.e., a filename or a sequence

+   .. attribute:: FileOrSequence.line_no

+      The line number (1-based) of the most recently read line.
+Initially None.

+   .. method:: FileOrSequence.get_line_number_string( )

+      Returns a string describing the position in the file.
+Useful for error messages.

 Version
 =======